AlbanBloorRiley/INS_IEP/Paper/paper.md

 -  Gauss-Newton method: $p^k = (J_r^TJ_r)^{-1}J_r^Tr$ [@nocedal_numerical_2006]
 -  Lift and Projection Method: $p^k = B^{-1}J_r^Tr$ [@bloor_riley_riemannian_2025]

 Where the matrix $B$ is the Gram matrix formed from the frobenius inner products of the basis matrices: $B_{ij} = \langle A_i, A_j\rangle_F$.
-The Lift and Projection method is a Riemannian Gradient descent method [@bloor_riley_riemannian_2025], specifically designed for solving IEPs.
+The Lift and Projection method is a Riemannian Gradient descent method [@bloor_riley_riemannian_2025], inspired by the Lift and Projection method [@chen_least_1996], specifically designed for solving IEPs.
 In [@bloor_riley_riemannian_2025] it is proven that the method is a strictly descending algorithm, that is it reduces the value of the objective function every step.
 Both the deflated Gauss-Newton method and the Riemannian Gradient descent Lift and Projection method are new methods designed for this package [@bloor_riley_deflation_2025;@bloor_riley_riemannian_2025].

 ## Deflation